MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * **Better notification system**: All newer alerts use action groups, which are named groups of notifications and actions that can be reused in multiple alerts.
 Classic metric alerts and older Log Analytics alerts do not use action groups.
 * **Metrics from Logs (limited public preview)**: Log data going into Log Analytics can now be extracted and converted into Azure Monitor metrics and then alerted on just like other metrics.

-### LAB 2 - Generate an alert when you app service plan is updated?
+### LAB 2 - Generate an alert when you app service plan is updated

 **Scenario**: In the previous lab we saw how easy it is to use the activity log to monitor changes in our Azure resources.
 Let's now generate an Alert when an update is done to your app service plan.

 **Goal:** Generate a new alert when your service plan is updated.

 * Step 1: From the navigation pane in Azure Monitor, select ***Alert***
 * Step 2: Using the top menu, click ***+ New Alert Rule***
-* Step 3: Select your app Service Plan as the target of your alert
+* Step 3: Select your app Service Plan as the target of your alert.
 * Step 4: Use ***Create or Update App Service Plan*** as criteria.
 * Step 5: Type a name, a description and a severity for your alert. ex: ***GAB 2018 App service plan updates*** and ***A change has been made to your service plan***, ***Severity 3***
 * Step 6: Create an Action Group
 * Step 7: Review your alert definition and save your new alert.
-* Step 7: Let's now change your App Service Plan back to Free tier
+* Step 7: Let's now change your App Service Plan back to Free tier.

 This last step should generate an alert to your action group.

 ![Lab 2 Result](Media/EmailAlert.PNG)

 ## Metrics

 All Azure services track key metrics that allow you to monitor the health, performance, availability and usage of your services.
 Right of the bat, metrics (telemetry data \ performance counters) are already configured, but for some services, you may need to turn on diagnostics in order to see any metrics.